dagorret/pma/README.md

 5. Go to [http://phpmyadmin.app:8000](http://phpmyadmin.app:8000).
 Default credentials are username `homestead` and password `secret`

+In Homestead 3.0:

+use systemctl restart nginx.service and reconfigure https liste phpmyadmin.app config

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.